 To achieve a goal of reducing accidents and incidents as well as unsafe acts and conditions which result in accidents, you must have written programs in place that dictate how to implement safety rules or requirements.
 A program audit is an analysis that gauges the implementation and strategy of these safety programs.
 Is the company following its own procedures and programs?

 Both the compliance and program audit are useful snapshots to indicate potential exposures and risks.
 The value of these audits is to find the health & safety gaps so they can be closed.
 Another value is to verify if people are really following established safety guidelines.

 The final step in a comprehensive safety audit is to evaluate and validate the effectiveness of, and management’s commitment to, safety compliance and programs, employee involvement, and risk control procedures.
 The management systems audit examines accountability, the effectiveness of this implementation and how well the company’s health and safety program is integrated into the overall culture.
 A management systems audit integrates all three audit techniques, document review, interviews and workplace observation, to make these determinations.
 Finally, to make safety programs sustainable, they must be integrated into the company’s existing business practices.

 NGE’s experienced staff have extensive experience in third-party independent assessments and audits, regulatory compliance and industry best management practices.
-Team with NGE on your next health & safety audit.
+Contact us to team with NGE on your next health & safety audit.